If you’re looking for a guide that walks you through how to start a podcast, you’re absolutely in the right place…

-If you want better audio quality than Skype allows or a way to have individual audio files for more than 2 people, services like Squadcast are excellent.
+If you want better audio quality than Skype or Zoom allow, or a way to have individual audio files for more than 2 people, services like Iris are excellent.
 They are designed for remote recording and podcast interviews.

 When you are done recording, you’ll have two separate tracks that you will place on top of each other like this: